Experimental evidence for surface tension origin of the circular hydraulic jump: Acknowledgements

 \section{Acknowledgements}

 We thank Profs.
-Kim and Webb for sharing data, Prof Dimon for the information regarding the fluids used for the experiment in \cite{hansen1997geometric}, and Prof. Li and Dr Mohajer for providing the liquid film thickness measurements for their surfactant solutions. \\ \textbf{Declaration of Interests:} The authors report no conflict of interest.’
+Kim and Webb for sharing data, Prof. Dimon for the information regarding the fluids used for the experiment in \cite{hansen1997geometric}, and Prof. Li and Dr Mohajer for providing the liquid film thickness measurements for their surfactant solutions. \rkbb{ We would also like to thank Prof John Kuhlman, Dr Mehran Mohebbi, Mr Kyle G. Phillips, Mr Tristan Wolfe, and Dr Kerri Phillips for providing the raw data and videos of the micro-gravity experiments.} \\